Research & Development Society

 You’re convinced you want to leave academia.

-You’re convinced you want to enter into an industry position.
+You’re convinced you want to enter into at top R&D position at a top company.

 But you’re also convinced about something else—you want to develop breakthrough technologies and be at the forefront of innovation.